By the Hour: How to Brace Your Business Throughout a Hurricane

 Hurricane preparation is crucial for any business regardless of a storm’s distance/time from shore.
 It’s important to fully understand the region you live in and how it might be susceptible to the impact of a major hurricane.
 Coastal areas are vulnerable to storm surge, but anywhere in the country can feel the ripple effects of a major storm.

 Even before a hurricane has formed, leadership will want to brace employees and their organization for what impact could mean to business continuity.
-Establishing who in your organization is responsible for implementing your company’s emergency response plan will help alleviate the stress when a hurricane does make landfall.
+Establishing who in your organization is responsible for implementing your company’s emergency response plan and running through your hurricane preparedness checklist will help alleviate the stress when a hurricane does make landfall.

 Defining terminology can help businesses brace for a potential hurricane.
 When a storm is forming and the initial forecast places a certain location in its path, a hurricane watch is issued.
 Understanding the difference between a hurricane watch and hurricane warning will help inform what actions your organization should take.